top of page

 • have the most substantial attention span

 A student’s inability to pay attention and demonstrate optimal learning at school is a red flag.
-Unfortunately, further analysis of struggling students has resulted in some (perhaps a great many) being mislabeled/misdiagnosed.
-With the increase in the number of young children struggling with behavior and learning issues, scientists have identified similarities between sleep deprivation and other diagnoses such as Attention-Deficit Hyperactivity Disorder (ADHD).
+Unfortunately, further analysis of struggling students has resulted in some (possibly many) being mislabeled/misdiagnosed.
+With the increase in the number of young children struggling with behavior and learning issues, similarities between sleep deprivation and other diagnoses such as Attention-Deficit Hyperactivity Disorder (ADHD) have been noted.

 Both children diagnosed with ADHD and children who lack sufficient sleep on a regular basis tend to have difficulty settling down.
 Their inability to 'settle themselves' makes it hard for them to concentrate and listen to directions.
 Children in both groups tend to be more irritable and struggle with managing their emotions.
 Additionally, children who are sleep deprived and those diagnosed with ADHD may show cognitive deficits in the areas of memory and problem-solving, as well as struggle with social and behavioral problems (Academic Pediatrics, Vol. 17, No. 6, 2017).
 With such striking similarities, it is certainly plausible that misdiagnosis and mistreatment could result.